nogilnick/pythonml/README.md

 ## bprop.py

-A straightforward impelementation of the backpropagation algorithm for MLP networks.
+A straightforward impelementation of the backpropagation algorithm for MLP networks .
 [See this blog post](https://nicholastsmith.wordpress.com/2016/03/27/multi-layer-perceptrons-and-backpropagation-a-derivation-and-implementation-in-python/) for more information.

 ## DeepOCR